Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 • Guilty but mentally ill

-If you are found guilty at trial or plead guilty, you have can choose to be sentenced between 2 and 45 days after your conviction.
+If you are found guilty at trial or plead guilty, you can choose to be sentenced between 2 and 45 days after your conviction.
 You can choose to be sentenced sooner.
 You can choose to be sentenced on the day you were convicted or pleaded guilty.
 Or you can choose to be sentenced after 45 days if you need more time to prepare.